The Volunteer Park Amphitheater Project received a powerful jump-start with the confirmation of major funding from multiple sources.

 PART III: Schematic Design: Phase II — In 2016, Volunteer Park Trust received a generous 3rd grant from the City of Seattle Department of Neighborhoods Small and Simple Grant program to partially fund the development of schematic designs.
-This phase started in late fall of 2016 and will lead us into Phase IV: Construction Documents in 2017.
+This phase was completed in late 2016.

 Centrally located on Seattle’s Capitol Hill, Volunteer Park is the most complete and well‐preserved example of the Olmsted Brothers’ landscape design among Seattle city parks.
 It is often referred to as the crown jewel of Seattle’s Olmsted‐designed park system.
 The park plays a dual role as a citywide destination park and as a neighborhood park in one of Seattle’s most prominent and densely populated neighborhoods.
 Despite a few notable changes over the past century Volunteer Park retains its overall integrity.
 It is on the National Register of Historic Places and it is a city landmark, which confers significant protection for identified “contributing” park features.

 From the beginning, Volunteer Park has contained structures to accommodate outdoor performances.
 In 1915, the city built a bandshell on the north side of the reservoir, at the site of the current stage.
 It was a wooden structure designed by prominent local architects Bebb & Gould.
 This structure was razed in 1947 and not replaced until 1971, when landscape architect Rich Haag designed the existing brick bandstand.
 At that time, the lawn in front of the stage was regraded to form an amphitheater.

 An Amphitheater for the Future